pyOpenSci/python-package-guide/tutorials/add-readme.md

 In the [next lesson](add-license-coc), you will add a LICENSE file to your Python package.
-A license file is critical as it tells users how they legally can (and can't use your package).
+A license file is critical as it tells users how they legally can (and can't) use your package.
 It also:

 * Builds trust with your users
 * Discourages misuse of your package and associated code